Remove REXML instead of patching it

 I think the introduction of default gem for rexml falls into minor version changes and will allow faster responses and alternate upgrade/mitigation paths.

-Updated by yb601 (Iain Barnett) over 4 years ago
+Updated by yb601 (Iain Barnett) about 9 years ago

 Erik Michaels-Ober wrote: